tmax818/phrg-transitioning-from-ruby-to-html/README.md

 technologists, and customers will assume Web integration as a standard "first option" for delivery.
 Technologists like the word "platform" to mean "a collection of technologies and practices."
-The reason the Web _platform_ makes a good "first option" are because of these qualities like these:
+The reason the Web _platform_ makes a good "first option" is because of these qualities like these:

 * The Web is **not bound** to a specific operating system (Windows 10, Mac, or Linux, an internet kiosk on the corner).
 Its publication standards are